EnterpriseDB/warehouse-pg-docker/multi_node/README.md

 - **Build** the Docker image before running the cluster.
 - Data is persisted in the `datadirs/` folder.
-- To reset the cluster, delete the `datadirs/` folder.
+- To reset the cluster, delete `datadirs/`.